4.05 Family Medical Leave of Absence

 The entitlement to leave for the birth or placement of a child shall expire at the end of a twelve month period beginning on the date of such birth or placement.

-Family Medical Leave of Absence may be taken intermittently or by working a reduced schedule, in order to care for a spouse, child, or parent who has a serious health condition and/or because a serious health condition prevents an employee from performing the job functions of his/her position.
+Family Medical Leave of Absence may be taken in a continuous block of time, intermittently or by working a reduced schedule, in order to care for a spouse, child, parent or qualified member of the armed forces who has a serious health condition, or because a serious health condition prevents an employee from performing the job functions of their position, or for reasons of qualified exigency.
 However, the employee must try to schedule leave so as not to disrupt departmental or university operations.
 The taking of leave intermittently or on a reduced leave schedule shall not result in a reduction in the total amount of leave to which the employee is entitled.

 Unauthorized or fraudulent use of this benefit may result in disciplinary action up to and including termination.

-The employee will be on an unpaid status if accrued leave balances are depleted.
+The employee will be on an unpaid status when accrued sick and vacation time balances are depleted.

-Requests for Family Medical Leave of Absence must be submitted in writing to the department head and made at least thirty days in advance of the need for leave for birth, adoption, or planned medical treatment when the need for such leave is foreseeable.
+Requests for Family Medical Leave of Absence must be submitted following Human Resources Department procedures and made at least thirty days in advance of the need for leave for birth, adoption, planned medical treatment, or as a military caregiver when the need for such leave is foreseeable.
+Failure to follow procedures or timelines may result in the denial or delay of Family Medical Leave of Absence.

-The thirty-day advance request is not required in cases of medical emergency or other unforeseen events.
+The thirty-day advance request is not required in cases of medical emergency, qualifying exigency, or other unforeseen events.
 The employee shall provide as much notice as is practicable, however, to avoid disrupting the operations of the university.

 An employee may be required to provide recertification at thirty day intervals during the Family Medical Leave of Absence period.